Eastern Baltimore County Task Force

 Membership Retention: Retention initiatives are designed to maintain an overall attrition rate of less than twelve percent by improving membership communication and awareness.

-The Ambassadors, who report to this Committee, welcome new members, encourage involvement and play an introductory role at Chamber programs.
+Committee members are considered ambassadors, who welcome new members, encourage involvement and play an introductory role at Chamber programs.
 The Committee identifies membership views, reviews membership benefits, contacts members about upcoming events and networking opportunities and listens to member concerns.

 Workforce Development Committee